Feeling Scattered? Movement Might Help More Than Another Cup of Coffee

 Your brain loves rhythm.

-That’s why small daily movement often supports brain clarity more than a single intense workout once a week.
+That's why small amounts of movement throughout the week often support mental clarity more than a single intense workout.

 A short walk.